-- Must be 17 years of age or older. - Must provide verification of official high school graduation, GED or equivalency (foreign transcripts must be evaluated). - Must provide verification of a current CPR card (and must be kept current throughout the training program). - Must complete a physical examination. - Must provide verification of two-step tuberculosis screening.
+- Must be 17 years of age or older. - Must provide verification of official high school graduation, GED or equivalency (foreign transcripts must be evaluated). - Must provide verification of a current CPR card (and must be kept current throughout the training program). - · Must complete a physical examination. - Must provide verification of two-step tuberculosis screening.
 If candidate has history of a positive TB-Screen or has received BCG, a chest x-ray within the past year is required.
-TB-screening and/or chest x-ray must be repeated annually.

-- Must provide verification of immunity titers (blood draw) for the following: Measles, Mumps, and Rubella, Varicella, and Hepatitis A and B. - Must provide verification of Tetanus, Diphtheria, and Pertussis (TDap) vaccination within the last 10 years.
+TB-screening and/or chest x-ray must be repeated annually. - Must provide verification of immunity titers (blood draw) for the following: Measles, Mumps, and Rubella, Varicella, and Hepatitis A and B. - Must provide verification of Tetanus, Diphtheria, and Pertussis (TDap) vaccination within the last 10 years.
 TDap must be re-administered every 10 years. - Must complete a drug screening with negative results for illegal substances. - Must complete a background check validating no criminal history (prohibiting completion of clinical hours).

-Entrance Testing Requirements
+• Entrance Testing Requirements

-Applicants must meet the required minimum scores on two out of three Accuplacer tests.
+Effective April 15, 2020, applicants must meet the required minimum individual total score of 41.3% on the Test of Essential Academic Skills V (TEAS).
 Scores are subject to change.
 Students who change start dates after the initial application may be subject to the new score requirements at the time of the change.
+SBBCollege will accept TEAS test results from another educational institution providing the applicant can provide proper documentation with proof of passing scores.